What Is a Testosterone Level Test?

-A testosterone test measures the amount of testosterone in the blood.
-It is also called a serum testosterone test.
+A testosterone level test measures the amount of testosterone in the blood and is reported as nanograms per deciliter (ng/dL).
+It’s also known as a serum testosterone test.

-Testosterone (sometimes referred to simply as “T”) is a hormone produced by both males and females.
+Testosterone is an androgen, or a sex hormone, produced by both males and females.
 It plays a role in puberty and fertility.
 It also affects sexual desire.

 Testosterone in Males

 One common reason to order this test is either early or delayed puberty.
-The test may also be ordered if low hormone levels are suspected.
-Low levels are also known as hypogonadism.
+The test may also be necessary if your doctor suspects you may have low hormone levels.
+A low levels of testosterone in a male is also known as hypogonadism.

 - decreased body hair

 - the growth of breast tissue, or gynecomastia

 Some other possible causes of having low testosterone include: